cineasteroid/tor2e-council-tracker/README.md

 This module will download a new compendium titled "TOR2e Council Tracker Macros".
 Inside will be the two macros you need: **New Council** and **Council Tracker**.

 You can either drag the macros directly into you macro folders/hotbar or right-click the compendium and select "Import All Content".
+You need **BOTH** macros in order to get the full functionality.

 Now the macros are ready to use!

 ## How to Use